awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

 --------------------------

 Although Maven has handled the dependencies for you, to run the example, you'll need to provide the AWS SDK library and its dependencies on your Java classpath.
-You can either set the ``CLASSPATH`` environment variable to the location of your AWS SDK libraries and the ``third-party/lib`` directory in the SDK, which includes necessary dependencies:
+You can either set the :envvar:`CLASSPATH` environment variable to the location of your AWS SDK libraries and the :filename:`third-party/lib` directory in the SDK, which includes necessary dependencies:

 .. code-block:: sh

    export CLASSPATH='target/helloswf-1.0.jar:/path/to/sdk/lib/*:/path/to/sdk/third-party/lib/*'
    java example.swf.hello.HelloTypes

-or use the ``java`` command's ``-cp`` option to set the classpath while running each applications.
+or use the :command:`java` command's ``-cp`` option to set the classpath while running each applications.

 .. code-block:: sh